Gewandhaus Orchestra, Leipzig

 Education: Hochschule für Musik, Berlin, Universität der Künste, Berlin, Humboldt Universität Berlin, Australian Institute of Music

-As a soloist and chamber musician, Tahlia Petrosian has performed in Wigmore Hall, the Sydney Opera House, the Semperoper Dresden, the Berliner Philharmonie, the Gewandhaus Leipzig, at Tanglewood Music Center USA, and directly on 5th Avenue in New York.
+As a soloist and chamber musician, Tahlia has performed in Wigmore Hall, the Sydney Opera House, the Semperoper Dresden, the Berliner Philharmonie, the Gewandhaus Leipzig, at Tanglewood Music Center, and directly on 5th Avenue in New York.
+Her chamber music partners have included Leif Ove Andsnes, Joshua Bell, Gautier Capuçon, Leonidas Kavakos and Nikolaj Szeps-Znaider.

-Tahlia has been awarded prizes including an Artist Development Award from the Australia Council and the Australian Music Foundation Prize in London.
-She also received awards from the Paul Hindemith Gesellschaft in Berlin and the Dame Joan Sutherland Fund in New York.
+Tahlia studied with Tabea Zimmermann and Wilfried Strehle in Berlin and achieved the highest postgraduate “Konzertexamen” performance degree.
+Her individual playing style has been recognised with prizes including an Artist Development Award from the Australia Council and the Australian Music Foundation Prize in London.
+In addition, she has received awards from the German government’s DAAD, the Paul Hindemith Gesellschaft in Berlin and the Dame Joan Sutherland Fund in New York.